 Remember camp?
 Well, a lot of those exercises you did when you were younger introduce to your kids.

 In the park or yard, practice wheelbarrows.
-Kid One places their hands shoulder distance apart on the floor and walks the legs back into a plank.
+Kid One places their hands shoulder-distance apart on the floor and walks the legs back into a plank.
 Kid Two (or yourself) holds onto Kid One’s legs.
-Kid One walks on their hands forward and back 5-10 paces, releases then switch kids, or do another set.
+Kid One walks on their hands forward and back 5-10 paces, releases then switch kids or do another set.
 That’s a fun one for building upper body strength for all ages.

 5. Individual pillow sack races

 Toss a coin to pick the tagger.
-Each family member starts at different parts of the yard, room or park.
+Each family member starts at different parts of the yard, room, or park.
 Take a pillow sack and put one leg in.
 Hold the pillow sack by each open corner lifting the leg and hop on the other leg trying to escape/tag one another.
-When the next person is tagged switch legs and continue one or two more sets each leg.
+When the next person has tagged switch legs and continue one or two more sets each leg.
 The more people the better!

 Related Article: 7 Ways to Get Motivated to Exercise